Heather does not accept insurance

 In her spare time, Heather enjoys spending time with family & friends, finding the next piece for her weird art collection, traveling, and all things science fiction.
 She believes in failed leaps over half steps, ugly laughing at her own jokes, living outside the box, owning her own failures, singing out loud at musicals, apologizing easily, and if it’s crazy, to live a little crazy.

-Trey is in-network with Aetna, Blue Cross Blue Shield (TX and MA), Cigna, UHC
+Trey is in-network with Aetna and UHC

 Trey sees individuals ages 12+